 Indoor air pollution refers to the presence of particulate matter and chemical pollutants inside enclosed environments such as homes, offices, and other buildings.
 In India, indoor air pollution is primarily studied through household exposure research and academic monitoring campaigns rather than continuous national monitoring networks.
 As a result, much of the available evidence comes from field measurement studies that examine pollutant concentrations, emission sources, and exposure patterns in indoor environments.

 Unlike ambient (outdoor) air pollution, which is monitored through institutional observation networks in many countries, indoor air pollution in India is typically documented through targeted household studies and research-based exposure assessments.
-For foundational definitions and classification boundaries, refer to: What Is Air Pollution?
-Definition, Classification, and CPCB AQI Context (India).
+For foundational definitions and classification boundaries, refer to: What is Air Pollution in India?

 Indoor environments vary widely by housing type, ventilation characteristics, household activity patterns, and regional climate conditions.
 Because of this variability, indoor pollutant concentrations often show greater fluctuation than ambient outdoor datasets, and interpretation depends strongly on sampling duration, measurement location, and behavioural context.